-Moreover the result of the previous study was consistent with

-(Ahmed et al., (2017) who stated that there was significant relation between levels of awareness of study samples and their level of education, their experience, and their age in his study in Iraq.
-As well as it is similar to the findings of previous study was conducted by (Temel et al, (2015) who stated that there was significant relation between levels of awareness of participants about preconception risk factors and their educational level in his study "Knowledge Preconception Folic Supplementation and Intention to seek for Preconception care among Men and Women in Urban City in USA".
+More over the result of the previous study was consistent with (Ahmed et al., (2017) who stated that there was significant relation between levels of awareness of study samples and their level of education, their experience, and their age in his study in Iraq.
+As well as it is similar to the findings of previous study was conducted by (Temel et al, (2015) who stated that there was significant relation between levels of awareness of participants about factors preconception risk and their educational level in his study "Knowledge Preconception on Folic Acid Supplementation and Intention to seek for Preconception care among Men and Women in Urban City in USA".